elianel/glim/README.md

 - Lightmap Groups
 - Directional Lightmaps
 - Small binary size (only ~1MB)
-- Emissive materials, Directional, Spot, and Point Lights
+- Emissive materials, Directional, Spot, Point, and Area Lights
 - Fully standalone, with Unity URP and Built-In pipeline support

 ## How to use